isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution154.md

 ---
-title: ABSS Premier Version 23-Package E Advanced with E-Invoicing (5-Users)
+title: Formerly known as MYOB, ABSS Premier is designed to help SMEs take care of your transactions and business in a simple and easy way.
+Besides AR, AP, GL, Inventory, Banking & GST all seamlessly integrated, ABSS Premier also integrates with local bank, IRAS GST portal & PEPPOL e-invoicing network.
+ABSS Premier features multi-currencies, project & departmental costing, multi-warehouses dedicated to making your business work and access to updates about your accounting and business operation with ease
 permalink: /productivity-solutions-grant/solutionrepo/solution154
 ---

 ### Description

-Formerly known as MYOB, ABSS Premier is designed to help SMEs take care of your transactions and business in a simple and easy way.
-Besides AR, AP, GL, Inventory, Banking & GST all seamlessly integrated, ABSS Premier also integrates with local bank, IRAS GST portal & PEPPOL e-invoicing network.
-ABSS Premier features multi-currencies, project & departmental costing, multi-warehouses dedicated to making your business work and access to updates about your accounting and business operation with ease
+53226122D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedApscomAnnex3CRwef12August2021-_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria